SOFTWARE

 Metapolish is a R tool that allows easy data processing of common Liquid- and Gas Chromatography Mass Spectrometry (LC-/GCMS) raw peak data.
 The tool bridges the gap between the individual sample peak list outputs generated by MS-analysis software like Thermo Xcalibur-TraceFinder or Shimadzu GCMS solution and the standardised metabolite-concentration matrix input required by downstream metabolite analysis applications such as MetaboAnalyst.

-Elevate microbial sequence analysis with custom Snakemake pipelines!
-Unlock the full potential of microbial sequencing data with bespoke Snakemake pipelines tailored to meet your unique analysis needs.
+Elevate your sequence analysis with custom Snakemake + Nextflow pipelines!
+Unlock the full potential of microbial sequencing data with bespoke pipelines tailored to meet your unique analysis needs.
 Customised workflows designed by bioinformaticians to ensure reproducibility, efficiency, and seamless scalability for microbial research.

 NGS + TGS pipelines

-Custom Snakemake pipelines for reproducible analysis of microbial sequencing data
+Custom Snakemake + Nextflow pipelines for reproducible analysis of microbial sequencing data

 Supplementary Data